dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

-- Sometimes there is legitimately no last page because max articles is larger than the total count, happens on the tag page
 - The calls to `useState` in `[page].vue` might not work with static generation - Is the sort order kept between pages?
 Should try using query in NuxtLink
 - Page numbers could be decimals, we don't check for those in any way.
 Maybe I should use parseInt or some Math rouding
 - Test the redirect from `/tags/<SOME_TAG>` to the same URL with /page/1 at the end when using static generation - We may have to configure it on the reverse proxy?